Ellen V. Futter

-Ellen Victoria Futter (born September 21, 1949) is president of the American Museum of Natural History.
+Ellen Victoria Futter (born September 21, 1949) is the former president of the American Museum of Natural History (1993–2023).
 She previously served as president of Barnard College for 13 years.

 Biography

 Futter was born in New York City and attended high school in Port Washington, New York.
 Her father, Victor Futter, was an attorney who served as VP and secretary of Allied Corporation, law professor at the Hofstra University Law School, and general counsel of Fairleigh Dickinson University.